 The Board is consulted on all major appointments, extraordinary items of expenditure, major product developments, bonus decisions and investment strategy.
-The Society employs 35 members of staff, and Central Court, Orpington remains the main office of the Society.
+The Society employs 45 members of staff, and Central Court, Orpington remains the main office of the Society.

-The Society's Leadership Team is led by Lee Schopp, CEO (interim) and comprises Gerhardt Ekermans as Chief Financial Officer, Robert Dagg as Chief Risk & Compliance Officer and Company Secretary, Ben Grainger as Chief Operating Officer and Martin Bellingham as Sales & Marketing Director.
+The Society's Leadership Team is led by Annette Petchey, CEO and comprises Gerhardt Ekermans as Chief Financial Officer, Robert Dagg as Chief Risk & Compliance Officer and Company Secretary, Ben Grainger as Chief Operating Officer and Martin Bellingham as Sales & Marketing Director.

-The Society is an incorporated friendly society and exists to serve members of the police service in London during and after their service, as well as their families.
-The Society also has members in other forces outside of London.
+The Society is an incorporated friendly society and exists to serve members of the Police Service within The Metropolitan Police, City Police and all other regional forces during and after their service, as well as their families.
 We are a long-term insurance firm, and we confine our business to investment, savings, and protection products.
-Most of our assets are held to meet our liabilities to our With Profits members, who effectively own the Society.
+Most of our assets are held to meet our liabilities to our With- Profits members, who effectively own the Society.

-Membership of the Society, as at 31st December 2020, stood at 16,359 (2019: 15,688).
+Membership of the Society, as at 31st December 2021, stood at 17,118 (2020: 16,359).